PRIVATE PSYCHOLOGIST OSLO

 Anders Gamstøbakk

-Anders works during the day and specializes in therapeutic work with adults, and the depth psychological treatment methods ISTDP and IFS.
+Anders specializes in therapeutic work with adults, and the depth psychological treatment methods ISTDP and IFS. ...

 Nora Nord Clearing

 Nora is a warm, clear and wise therapist, with a number of therapeutic specializations.
-She has many years of experience and expertise in the treatment of most mental disorders.
+She has many years of experience and expertise in treating most mental ...

 Traumatic events are not uncommon